How to start an e-commerce business

 Step 2 Market Research – understanding your customers and competitors

-Step 3: Choosing an e-commerce business model
+Step 3: Pick an e-commerce business model that fits you

-Step 4: Pricing Strategy – finding the right prices
+Step 4: Finding the right pricing strategy

 Pricing is far more than a number – it’s a series of tough decisions that reflect your new brand and market positioning.